 After discussing the dynamic data handling in the previous post in detail, let’s move to the next post-processor element called ‘Boundry Extractor’.
 In JMeter, the purpose of Boundary Extractor is as same as for Regular Expression Extractor i.e. to get the dynamic value from the response, but the way of implementation is different.
-In Regular Expression Extractor, we use the regular expression (statement) to fetch the dynamic value but in Boundary Extractor, instead of using one-linear regular expression statement with a complex token we just need to provide left and right boundaries of the dynamic value which needs to be captured.
+In a Regular Expression Extractor, we use the regular expression (statement) to fetch the dynamic value but in Boundary Extractor, instead of using a one-linear regular expression statement with a complex token we just need to provide left and right boundaries of the dynamic value which needs to be captured.

-If we compare Regular Expression Extractor and Boundary Extractor with LoadRunner correlation functions then we find that Regular Expression Extractor acts as web_reg_save_param_regexp() while Boundary Extractor element acts as normal correlation function of LoadRunner i.e. web_reg_save_param().
+If we compare Regular Expression Extractor and Boundary Extractor with LoadRunner correlation functions then we find that Regular Expression Extractor acts as web_reg_save_param_regexp() while the Boundary Extractor element acts as the normal correlation function of LoadRunner i.e. web_reg_save_param().
 If you want to get more details on how and why dynamic values need to correlate then refer to the previous post.

-How to add ‘Boundary Extractor’?
+How to add a ‘Boundary Extractor’?

 Follow the below steps:

 - Select the ‘Sampler’ element whose response contains the dynamic value and you want to capture it.

 What are the input fields of the ‘Boundary Extractor’?

 ‘Boundary Extractor’ has the following input fields: